mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 ### Button text

-You can display a text label on top of the button image.
-The fixed text can be specified by `label`.
+A text label can be overlaid on the button image.
+Fixed text can be specified with `label`.

 ```text
 label=some string
 ```

-If you specify a key name of KeyValue preceded by "`@`", the value of the key will be displayed as dynamic text.
+When specifying a KeyValue name by prefixing it with "`@`", the corresponding value will be displayed dynamically.

 ```text
 label=@KeyName